Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 // Line 147 in our code. const primePlusOne = addTwoNumbers(getNthPrime(n), 1);

 And instead of creating a bug that wastes hours of our time, we just get an error saying that addTwoNumbers requires a number, but getNthPrime return a string.
-Also, keep in mind that our variable primePlusOne can have a type (we'd write const primePlusOne: number = ...), but it isn't needed because addTwoNumbers has a type, and that gets carried over to primePlusOne.
+Also, keep in mind that our variable primePlusOne can have a type (we'd write const primePlusOne: number = ...), but it isn't necessary because addTwoNumbers has a type, and that gets carried over to primePlusOne.

 Installing TypeScript